 - help you fill in forms and write letters

-- support you with leisure, skills, and employment opportunities
+- support you to improve your skills, explore leisure activities and access employment opportunities

 - prompt and support you to develop or maintain independent living skills

-The Housing Support service can't help you with:
+The Housing Support Worker can't help you with:

 - managing your finances for you